antonyant11/the-makerformlab-docs/docs/artists/uploading.md

 # Uploading Artworks

-Sharing your sculptural masterpieces with the architectural and design community on The MakerForge is a straightforward process.
+Sharing your sculptural masterpieces with the architectural and design community on The MakerFormLab is a straightforward process.
 This guide outlines the steps to upload your artworks, including all necessary visual and 3D model files.

 ## The Artwork Upload Form